Dallas Jail—Tips on Visiting Lew Sterrett

 On each floor is a window to the left of the elevator that is the guard station.
 Present your visitor slip and your ID.
 You will be directed to a booth where you can talk to the inmate.
 Each of these “booths” have “phones”.
 You sit on one side of a glass window and the inmate sits on the other side and you talk via phone.

 You will have to walk through several metal detectors.
-Anything you have with you may be searched or x-rayed.
 Here is what you should take in:

 - your identification